ostinelli/syn/README.md

 ```
 If you don't set this option, no callback will be triggered.

+> If a process dies as a consequence of a conflict resolution, the process exit callback will still be called but the Key and Meta values will both be `undefined`.

 #### Conflict resolution by callback
 In case of race conditions, or during net splits, a Key might be registered simultaneously on two different nodes.
 In this case, the cluster experiences a naming conflict.